 Certified dairy and livestock producers are required to submit an animal inventory form listing all animals on the farm.
 DHIA records can be used, provided there is an indication of which animals qualify as organic slaughter stock.
-VOF requires that an animal id system is in place.
+VOF requires that an animal id system is in place, maintained on a regular basis and submitted to the office on an annual basis.

 - Nitrogen freeze branding

-- Animals born after Feb 2010 using neck chains as animal identification must use an additional system of identification as well (ear tag, photograph, tattoo, etc.)
+- Animals with neck chains as animal identification must use an additional system of identification as well (ear tag, photograph, tattoo, etc.)

 - Tattoos

 - Ear tags

+- RFID tags

-• Insecticidal ear tags
+Insecticidal ear tags